 Masters champion Mark Allen made a 116 in a 4-1 win over Soheil Vahedi while Ben Woollaston edged out Anthony McGill 4-3 despite being hauled back from 3-0 to 3-3.

 The match between Neil Robertson and Ian Burns was quite extraordinary: Neil finished the match with 99% pot success, he missed only one ball all match, he made three centuries … and lost.
-Ian Burns was excellent, and in my opinion the cleverer player out there, which ultimately won him the match.
+Ian Burns was excellent and in my opinion, the cleverer player out there, which ultimately won him the match.

-The 76 minutes frame between Mark Williams and Aditya Mehta sparked a lot of discussions, both in te commentary box and on twitter.
+The 76 minutes frame between Mark Williams and Aditya Mehta sparked a lot of discussions, both in the commentary box and on twitter.
 The situation was such that Williams had next to no chance to win it, but he carried on, and on … and on.
-Philip Studd in commentary was stating that this was ridiculous and that the referee should do something about it.
+Philip Studd in the commentary box was stating that this was ridiculous and that the referee should do something about it.
 But what could Maike Kesseler possibly do, supposing she would have wanted to?
 Mark Williams needed snookers, so Aditya was never going to accept a re-rack.
-At a point, Philip Studd asked for Ronnie’s opinion, which was that this was going nowhere, wasn’t great for the crowd, and that people leaving the arena wasn’t good, hence Williams should give up the frame.
-Now indeed people were leaving the arena, but this may have simply been because it was getting late, and with winter weather disrupting transport, they wouldn’t risk to stay longer.
-On twitter a few people branding themselves “true snooker fans” and “anoraks” were claiming this was compelling, the best frame ever (or about) and that those who doidn’t appreciate know nothing about the real beauty of snooker.
-Myself I found it interesting for about half an hour, after that, it was clear that it was going nowhere and it became tiresome.
+At a point, Philip Studd asked for Ronnie’s opinion, which was that this was going nowhere, wasn’t great for the crowd, and that people were leaving the arena wasn’t good, hence Williams should give up the frame.
+Now indeed people were leaving the arena, but this may have simply been because it was getting late, and with winter weather disrupting transport, they wouldn’t risk staying longer.
+On Twitter, a few people branding themselves “true snooker fans” and “anoraks” were claiming this was compelling, the best frame ever (or about), and that those who didn’t appreciate it know nothing about the real beauty of snooker.
+I found it interesting for about half an hour, after that, it was clear that it was going nowhere and it became tiresome.
 I also thought that Williams, should he lose it, may pay the price in the next frame(s) and he actually did lose the next frame and looked all at sea in that one.
 But he regrouped to win the next, credits to him.
-BUT, as you can read above, himself with a hinsight, thought that he should have given it up and moved forward.
+BUT, as you can read above, himself with hindsight, thought that he should have given it up and moved forward.
 Common sense.
-And all this meant that Higgins and Maguire, who were supposed to play on table one, were put on a a side table, with no television coverage.
+And all this meant that Higgins and Maguire, who were supposed to play on table one, were put on a side table, with no television coverage.
 I would not be surprised if it transpired that this did affect Maguire, more than Higgins, and had an impact on the result of that match.